zeekhoo/superwidget/README.md

     BACKGROUND_IMAGE_IDP=/static/img/okta-brand/background/NewYork.jpg
     ```

+3. In Okta, configure your App to support **Implicit** flow.

-3. In your Okta org, you must add CORS and a redirect_uri for your application.
+4. In your Okta org, you must add CORS and a redirect_uri for your application.
     Please add the following to your Okta org:
     * Add redirect_uri = `http://localhost:8000/oauth2/callback` to your OpenID Connect app
     * Add a CORS entry for ``http://localhost:8000``

-4. Run
+5. Run

     Run the command
     ```